davidgasquez/handbook/Decentralized Protocols.md

 # Decentralized Protocols

+> Decentralization is the worst form of networking except all those other forms that have been tried.

 - Decentralized protocols become [fat protocols](https://www.usv.com/writing/2016/08/fat-protocols/).
 	- On the internet, the main protocols take care of communications (HTTPS, SSH, ...) and apps are built on top.
 These apps and services store our data in silos.
 These protocols are necessary but not valuable.
 Value is captured by the apps.
 		- A great example of a modern open source protocol is [[IPFS]].